calumgrant/logical/docs/worklist.md

 - [ ] Command to output results in md format.

+- Remove the "query" predicate, and also remove the "Find" keyword.

 ```
 generate-markdown "foo.md" has name n, age a if ....